Yard Waste, Brush and Limb Collection

 Annual Leaf Collection

-The annual leaf collection provided by the street department is also combined with the mulching program.
+The annual leaf collection provided by the street department is combined with the mulching program.
 This program has provided for the diversion of a combined estimate of 142,619 cubic yards of yard waste (128,980 cubic yards of limbs and brush, 13,639 cubic yards of leaves) as reported to the state the last two years.

 In addition to the recycling benefits, the public and city departments also benefit from the use of the free mulch.